But I don’t need a bicycle (aka “how not to network”)

 Me: Silence.
-As my brain cogs whirr and I try to think of what to say next to get myself out of this one-way conversation.
+As my brain cogs whirr and I try to think of what I can say next to extricate myself from this very one-way conversation.

 Finally: “Oh, is that Sally over there?
 I need to speak to her about something.
 It was lovely meeting you, goodbye”

 On the surface you might think that the Bicycle Lady was doing a lot right.
 She is guiding the conversation and asking questions to open up the conversation in the direction of her product.
 And asking questions designed to get my creative juices flowing about just how much better my life could be if I had one.
 This is all good stuff and in fact it is quite possible she learned to do this on a traditional sales course focused on how to turn a “prospect” into a “lead” at a networking event.

 She wasn’t dealing with a “prospect”.
 She was dealing with a human being – me!

 And I didn’t feel as if I mattered to her at all outside of the context of whether or not I might be in the market for a bicycle.

 (To her credit at least she didn’t start telling me all the terrible things that might befall me if I don’t get a bicycle – like being cornered by a pack of wolves on a dark lane and be unable to get away fast enough – this type of fear based selling I object to the most).